PathwayCommons/guide/_workflows/pathway_enrichment_ii/process_data.md

 ### Blood-based cancer biopsies

-Cancer surveillance would be greatly aided by practical, low-cost alternatives to support early-detection, diagnosis, stratification and treatment decisions.
-Ideally these tools would be non-invasive yet retain the sensitivity and accuracy neccessary to reliably differentiate between cancerous and normal states.
-To this end, blood-based biomarkers have been agressively pursued as a means to diagnose malignancies.
+Cancer surveillance would be greatly aided by practical, low-cost alternatives to support early-detection, diagnosis, and treatment decisions.
+Ideally these tools would be non-invasive yet retain the sensitivity and accuracy needed to reliably differentiate between normal and pathological states.
+Blood-based biomarkers have been agressively pursued as a means to diagnose malignancies.
 The components of blood that have been examined include both cell-free molecules (e.g. DNA, RNA, proteins) along with immune cells (monocytes, platelets) (Figure 4).

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_3 }}){: .img-responsive.slim }
 <div class="figure-legend well well-lg text-justify">